HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ConfigureRAD.md

-# How to configure IBM Rational Application Developer to use HCL Digital Experience Server
+# How to configure the IBM Rational Application Developer to use the HCL DX server

 ## Applies to